fpmi-hci-2023/project13b-6y6jlu/README.md

 ## Sub modules
-[BookTracker Web]() - a web interface for managing books and tracking reading progress.
+[forWORDS Web]() - a web interface for managing books and tracking reading progress.

-[BookTracker Mobile]() - a mobile application for tracking books and reading reviews.
+[forWORDS Mobile]() - a mobile application for tracking books and reading reviews.

 ## Usage